KnowageLabs/Knowage-Documentation/chapter_4/import_export.rst

 ~~~~~~~~~

+**Export**

-It is possible to export widgets and functions existing within the Knowage installation.
+It is possible to export widgets and functions to a zip file to use afterwards as a sourceto be imported to a different environment.
-Select the items of your interest and click on *EXPORT*.
+As shown below, select the items of your interest and click on *EXPORT*.

 .. figure:: media/impexp_gallery1.png